Howard Spring: Biography

 Howard Spring was born in Cardiff, the son of a jobbing gardener.
 He was forced to leave school at the age of twelve, when his father died, to start work as an errand boy.
 He later became an office boy at a firm of chartered accountants in Cardiff Docks and then a messenger at the offices of the South Wales Daily News.
 He was keen to train as a reporter, and spent his leisure time learning shorthand and taking evening classes at Cardiff University, where he studied English, French, Latin, mathematics and history.
 He graduated to be a reporter on both the morning and evening editions of the South Wales Daily News.

-In 1911 he joined the Yorkshire Observer in Bradford before moving in 1915 to the Manchester Guardian, but was there only a few months before he was called up for the Royal Army Service Corps as a shorthand typist.
+In 1911 he joined the Yorkshire Observer in Bradford before moving in 1915 to the Manchester Guardian, but was there only a few months before he was called up for the Army Service Corps as a shorthand trained clerk, serving in France in Douglas Haig's General Headquarters.

 After the war, he returned to the Guardian, where he worked as a reporter.
 C. P. Scott, the editor, apparently regarded Spring's reporting skills highly; he wrote of Spring that: "Nobody does a better 'descriptive' or a better condensation of a difficult address."
 Whilst working for the Guardian, Spring lived in the suburb of Didsbury.
 In 1931, after reporting on a political meeting at which Lord Beaverbrook was the speaker, Beaverbrook was so impressed by Spring's piece (Spring described Beaverbrook as "a pedlar of dreams", which took Beaverbrook's fancy) that he arranged for him to be offered a post with the Evening Standard in London as a book reviewer.
 Spring described the offer as "irresistible", and the appointment proved successful.

 At the same time, Spring was developing his ambitions as a writer; his first book, Darkie and Co., a children's story, came out in 1932, followed by his first novel, Shabby Tiger, which was set in Manchester, published by William Collins, Sons in 1934.
 Shabby Tiger was adapted as a television series of the same title produced by Granada Television in 1973.
 It starred John Nolan as Nick and Prunella Gee as Anna, with Sharon Maughan making her TV debut as the glamorous and ambitious Rachel Rosing.
 A sequel to the novel followed a year later, Rachel Rosing (Collins, 1935).
 Both were published in the US in 1936.